 For further information or to arrange interviews please contact Stroke Association’s media team on 020 7566 1500 or email firstname.lastname@example.org

 - The Life After Stroke campaign is proudly supported by IPSEN.
-Ipsen Limited is the UK subsidiary of Ipsen, a specialty pharmaceutical company.
+Ipsen Limited is the UK subsidiary of Ipsen, a speciality pharmaceutical company.
 Ipsen’s ambition is to become a global leader in the treatment of targeted debilitating diseases supported by franchises in neurology, endocrinology, uro-oncology and haemophilia.
-Our extensive Research and Development programmes are focused in peptides and toxins with an active policy of partnerships.
+Our extensive Research and Development programmes are focused on peptides and toxins with an active policy of partnerships.